explosivo22/kwikset-ha/README.md

 1. **State Polling**: The integration polls the Kwikset cloud API at your configured interval (default: 30 seconds) to fetch the current lock state, battery level, and settings.

 2. **Command Execution**: When you lock/unlock via Home Assistant, the command is sent to the Kwikset cloud, which then relays it to your lock over WiFi.
+The UI immediately shows "Locking" or "Unlocking" state for instant feedback.

 3. **Device Discovery**: Every 5 minutes, the integration checks for new or removed devices and updates automatically.

 4. **Token Refresh**: Authentication tokens are automatically refreshed before expiry (5 minutes buffer) to prevent authentication failures.

+### Optimistic State Updates

+When you issue a lock or unlock command, the integration uses **optimistic state updates** to provide immediate feedback:

+1. **Instant Feedback**: The lock shows "Locking" or "Unlocking" state immediately after you click the button
+2. **API Confirmation**: The actual command is sent to the Kwikset cloud and executed on the lock
+3. **State Verification**: The integration polls the API to confirm the final state
+4. **Timeout Protection**: If the API doesn't respond within 30 seconds, the optimistic state resets

+This provides a responsive user experience while maintaining accurate state representation.

 ### Latency Considerations